-It should be noted that while CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.
+It should be noted that, while CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.

-The information provided by CSTAF in 2020 regarding the number and nationalities of appellants, as well as the average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
-However, according to the information available to CPR the main type of asylum procedures used in 2020 to reject asylum applications consisted of accelerated procedures in the case of Angola (70 out of 70 rejections), one of the five most representative nationalities at appeal stage.
+The information provided by CSTAF in 2021 regarding the number and nationalities of appellants, as well as the average duration and results of judicial reviews does not make a distinction between the type of asylum procedures (see Statistics).
+However, according to the information available to CPR the main type of asylum procedures used in 2021 to reject asylum applications consisted of accelerated procedures in the case of Angola and Guinea-Bissau, two of the five most representative nationalities at appeal stage.